Cydnidae

 Cydnidae are a family of pentatomoid bugs, known by common names including burrowing bugs or burrower bugs.
 As the common name would suggest, many members of the group live a subterranean lifestyle, burrowing into soil using their head and forelegs, only emerging to mate and then laying their eggs in soil.
 Other members of the group are not burrowers, and live above the soil layer, often in close association with plants.
 Several species are known as agricultural pests.

 Description

 Burrowing bugs range from 2 to 20 mm in length.
 They are dark, ovoid in shape and highly sclerotised.
 The head is generally subquadrate to semicircular in shape, and has a pair of 5-segmented antennae.
 The coxae of the legs have setal combs, while the apices of the mid and hind coxae are fringed with rigid setae.
 The tibiae of the legs (also often the head and pronotum) have spines.
 The tarsi of the legs are 3-segmented and often reduced.

 Similar to other pentatomoids, Cydnidae have glands in the thorax (adults) or the lateral part of the abdomen (nymphs) that secrete a foul-smelling mix of chemicals for defense against predators.

-Though similar in appearance to a beetle at casual glance, they can be distinguished by both their piercing/sucking mouthparts, and wing configuration (beetle elytra are split directly down the back of the insect).